 In-person interviews take up a lot of time for everyone involved.
-You can schedule short phone interviews and quickly learn which registered nurse candidates are the best to continue learning about.
+You can schedule short phone interviews and quickly find out which RN candidates are the best to continue learning about.

 During these interviews, review the screening questions to see if their answers are consistent, check that their expectations for salary and benefits align with yours, and find out why they are no longer at their previous nursing job.